 Peshawar is the capital of North West Frontier Province of Pakistan; NWFP for short.
 Like most ancient cities, several theories abound about its name.
 Babur the founding emperor of Moghul dynasty, has referred to it as 'Pushpapura', meaning the 'city of flowers'.
 Another theory suggests that Peshawar has been derived from Persian words 'Pish' and 'Aawar" meaning a place you encounter en route.
 Strategically located at the mouth of the famous Khyber Pass, Peshawar has been the Northern invasion route to India for centuries.
 Peshawar was founded over 2,000 years ago and became the seat of the Kushan Kings and a cradle of Gandhara Civilization.
 With the advent of Islam, the Persian influence brought in by the Moghuls, left a lasting impression that remains till today.
 Surrounded by hills and offering a mysterious charm, Peshawar has much to offer to its visitors.
 The population of NWFP is primarily Pathans, with a very distinctive language called 'Pushtu'.
 Pathans have handsome features, and they are traditionally very hospitable, but fiercely independent and a race of proud warriors, who have proved to be unconquerable.
 The gun totting Pathans lend a 'Frontier Town' aura, compelling some writers to call NWFP the Wild West of Pakistan.
-Yet this charismatic city has a unique capacity for captivating its visitors, who keep returning to be mesmerized by its charms and adventurous spirit.
+Yet this charismatic city has a unique capacity for captivating its visitors, who keep returning to be mesmerized by its charms and adventurous spirit. |

-The name Balahisar is of Persian origin and most likely given by Afghan Ruler Taimur Shah Durrani (1773 - 1793).
+Balahisar Fort The name Balahisar is of Persian origin and most likely given by Afghan Ruler Taimur Shah Durrani (1773 - 1793).
 The origin of the fort is not clear, but it is as old as the city itself, 2000 to 2500 years.
 The main entrance faces the old route to India.
 A Chinese traveler Hiuen Tsang, visited Peshawar in 630 AD, and he has described it as a royal residence of the city.
 According to Dr Dani, a channel of the old Bara River surrounded it once.
+Historically Peshawar has always been a city of strategic importance, frequently mentioned as the seat of Ghandhara civilization.
+Subuktagin captured Peshawar in 988 AD, Mahmud of Ghazni in 1001 AD, Ghori in 1179 AD, and then came Babar in the 15 century and established the Mughal empire.
+Afghan King Sher Shah Suri destroyed the fort after the overthrow of Babar's son Humayun.
+Upon his return Humayun rebuilt the fort.

 Ahmed Shah Durrani of Afghanistan finally took it from the Mughals and made it a residential palace.
 His son Taimur made Peshawar his winter capital.
 After his death in 1793, Shah Zaman lost it to the Sikhs in 1834, who destroyed it.
 Then Sher Singh on orders from his father Ranjeet Singh, rebuilt the fort.
 An inscription from the Sikh period still survives on a gate.
+The British annexed Punjab in 1849 after defeating Ranjeet Singh's son, and extended their rule to Peshawar.
+At the time Balahisar was a mud fort, the British reinforced it with bricks and gave it the present day look.
+Till 1947, the fort also housed the treasury.

 On 14 August 1947, the Pakistan flag hoisted over Balahisar, and the following year it became the Headquarters of the Frontier Corps (FC).
 A small museum has also been opened inside the Fort, which has a nice display of weapons, dresses, and photographs relating to the FC.
 The Balahisar Fort has been opened to tourism, however prior appointment is a necessary convenience.
-It would be prudent to take a conducted tour, preferably through Sehrai Travel & Tours details below
+It would be prudent to take a conducted tour, preferably through Sehrai Travel & Tours details below |

-The mosque was built in mid 17th century, during the rule of the Mughal Emperor Shah Jehan.
+Mahabat Khan Mosque The mosque was built in mid 17th century, during the rule of the Mughal Emperor Shah Jehan.
 Mahabat Khan was governor of the Peshawar region at the time, and he financed the building of the mosque, thus the eponym.

 It is a beautiful mosque in the traditional Mughal style.
 Set among the gold and silversmith shops, its narrow but massive entrance leads to a large prayer courtyard.
 In the middle of the courtyard is a cool blue tiled ablution pond, with a row of rooms on either side, and a main prayer hall towards the western side.
 The main hall is lavishly decorated inside and covered by three fluted domes.
 Two tall minars (towers) rise on either side of the main hall.